MotiurRahmanSany/myCashApp/README.md

 this app only runs on the terminal...hopefully I will make a better version InshaAllah which will be running outside the terminal too...not sure about the technology of that future app. but this is only C++ based app
-# This app is buggy write now . i.e. not running properly.
+# This app is buggy write now . i.e. not running at all.
+But it will be fixed soon in the upcoming updates.